 Home policy vs. Jewelry Insurance: Making a claim

-If you’ve opted for a jewelry floater on your home policy, you’ll need to claim with your home insurance, even if it’s only your jewelry that’s been affected.
+If you’ve opted for a jewelry floater on your home policy, you’ll need to claim with your home insurance, even if only your jewelry has been affected.
 Don’t assume all home insurance policy coverage is the same.
 Policy conditions may kick in if your possession is damaged, but may not if it is lost or stolen.

 How much does Jewelry Insurance cost?